bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Go through mail
 * Renew passport
 * BYCombo stuff
-* Maximal artists
+* Killing fields of rock
-    * Maximal is a description of intent
+    * Consequential is a description of intent
     * Every generations gets artists who want to be the best for free
     * You don't have to help them
         * You just have to not hurt them